-We take it that when the state of things shall have arrived which we have been above at ing to describe, man will have become to the machine what the horse and the dog are to man. and will be probably better off in his state of domestication under the beneficent rule of the machines than he is in his present wild state.
-We treat our horses, dogs, cattle and sheep, on the whole, with great kindness, we give whatever experience teaches us to be best for them, has added to the happiness of the lower an far more than it has detracted from it: in like manner it is reasonable to suppose that the machines will treat us kindly, for their existence is as dependent upon us as ours is upon the lower animals.
-They cannot kill us and eat us as we do sheep, they will not only require our services in the parturition of their young, (which branch of their economy will remain always in our hands) but also in feeling them, in setting them right if they are sick, and burying their dead, or working Britain save man alone were to die, and if at the machines than he is in his present wild state" [43, p.
+We take it that when the state of things shall have arrived which we have been above at ing to describe, man will have become to the machine what the horse and the dog are to man.
+He will continue to exist, my even to improve, and will be probably better off in his state of domestication under the beneficent rule of the machines than he is in his present wild state.
+We treat our horses, dogs, cattle and sheep, on the whole, with great kindness, we give whatever experience teaches us to be best for them, an be no doubt that our use of me and there o has added to the happiness of the lower an far more than it has detracted from it : in like manner it is reasonable to suppose that the machines will treat us kindly, for their existence is as dependent upon us as ours is upon the lower animals.
+They cannot kill us and eat us as we do sheep, they will not only require our services in the parturition of their young, (which branch of their economy will remain always in our hands) but also in feeling them, in setting them right if they are sick, and burying their dead, or working is obvious that if all the animals in Gr Britain save man alone were to die, and if as the machines than he is in his present wild state" [43, p.
 1].
 However, he then introduced the possibility of a time when "the reproductive organs of the machines have been developed in a manner which we are hardly yet able to conceive," noting that "it is true that machinery is even at this present time employed in begetting machinery, in becoming the parent of machines often after its own kind" [43, p.
 2].